andreipreda/coconut/README.md

 Goal of this repository it's to provide both a project starter and an example of architecting a modern ES6 web application

 * React 15.x stateless components
+* webpack & dev-server basic setup with Hot module loader for react
 * react-router
 * redux-saga as a middleware
 * AVA test runner
-* Rebass UI stateless components
+* rebass UI stateless components
-* Organizing code by features & using redux ducks
+* organized code by features & using redux ducks

 **Install**